machiav3lli/discus_scripts/README.md

 Includes the Processing program used to create the flyer, parsing the project's information from a JSON file.
 The included JSON file is just an example that was used in the fair.
 The font is also optional.

-To use a project's data created by the clien:
+To use a project's data created by the client:

 1. Copy the project's .json file from the Android device (`/Discus/project_{id}.json`) into the flyer folder.